Welcome to the first of what I hope to be a weekly ongoing class on seeking to walk as our Savior walked.

 The world is selling us things on the basis of comfort, of ease, of convenience.

 We buy cell phones to make it easier to talk to anyone anywhere we want to pretty much.
 We buy these plush chairs to make our lives comfy, and luxury cars and luxury houses.
 We are conditioned to look for ease, for comfort, for convenience.
 For stroking the needs of our flesh.
 And it’s real easy to carry that over into our faith if we’re not careful.

 It is not fun going against the grain.
 It is often uncomfortable.
 It is often uneasy.
 It is often inconvenient and sometimes downright painful, but I think of this: We should put Him before ourselves, because after all:

 Our Savior put us before Himself!

 If He loved us enough to leave the ease and comfort of the heavenlies and bear our diseases, bear our sin, bear our wickedness and bear the weight of the entire world on His shoulders so that we could be delivered from the pit which we dug ourselves….

 If He could bear the weight of the world, bear a crown of thorns on His head, and put us ahead of Himself….just to show us how much we are loved….

-Is it too much to ask, that we suffer a little bit, in order to love Him in return?
+Is it too much to ask, that we perhaps may suffer a little bit, in order to love Him in return?